Escuela primaria de South Hill

 Remembrance Day at South Hill School Each year at South Hill School, we commemorate Remembrance day.
 We gather outside as a whole school community and Year 6 share poems inspired by the poem, 'In Flanders Field,' by John McCrae.
 Our South Hill School Choir sing a song dedicated to those who have fallen.
 We have a whole school homework project such as 'Jar decorating.'
 A pupil plays, 'The Last post' and leads us into a two minute silence.
 The eldest and youngest members of the school then join the Headteacher in placing poppy wreaths under our South Hill Flagpole.
 We then sing the National Anthem.
 It is a very special moment in memory of those who have lost their lives in war across the world.

-- Year 3 | southhill
+- Links | southhill

-- Staff | southhill
+- International Language Day | southhill

 - The Pied Piper of Hamelin | southhill